WinVector/wrapr/extras/bquote.md

 There may be some fine distinctions as to if `rlang` controlled execution is be considered metaprogramming, macro facilities, or something else (due to the limited visibility of some `rlang` effects).
+Likely `rlang` is write derived intermediate data structures as it guides code interpretation (so it is in a sense reasoning over code).
-However in some examples supplied by the `rlang` we see the exact [`bquote()` capture/alter/execute pattern](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/):
+Also, in some examples supplied by the `rlang` we see the exact [`bquote()` capture/alter/execute pattern](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/):